Development

 What are the issues that the cartoonist is highlighting?

-Case study: Lack of infrastructure is a barrier to development
+Activity 5.
+Lack of infrastructure is a barrier to development

 Weak public institutions, corruption, and political instability are some of the factors that contribute to the infrastructure deficit in LEDC's.